Louis Raphaël I Sako

-Louis Raphaël I Sako (لويس روفائيل ساكو; born 4 July 1948) is a Chaldean Catholic prelate who has served as Patriarch of Baghdad since 1 February 2013.
-Pope Francis made him a cardinal on 28 June 2018.
+Louis Raphaël I Sako (لويس روفائيل ساكو; born 4 July 1948) is a Chaldean Catholic prelate who served as Patriarch of Baghdad from 2013 to 2026.
+Pope Francis made him a cardinal in 2018.

 Biography

 Early life

 Sako was born in the city of Zakho, Iraq, on 4 July 1948.
-He comes from an ethnic Assyrian family of the Chaldean Catholic Church that has roots in a religious community that has had a presence in the city of his birth since the 5th century AD.

 He completed his early studies in Mosul and then attended the Dominican-run Saint Jean’s Seminary there.
 He was ordained a priest on 1 June 1974 and filled his first pastoral assignment at the Cathedral of Mosul until 1979.
 He then earned a doctorate in Eastern patrology at the Pontifical Oriental Institute.
 When denied a license to teach because he was only qualified for religious instruction, he earned a second doctorate in history from the Sorbonne in Paris.
 With this he secured his teaching license and was able to provide religious instruction.
 From 1997 to 2002 he was rector of the Patriarchal Seminary in Baghdad.
 He then returned to Mosul and guided the parish of Perpetual Help for a year.

 Sako speaks Neo-Aramaic, German, French, English, Italian, Kurdish and Arabic.